SELS FrogLab Vacation Scholarship

 Research into successful conservation of amphibians is a field of increasing need due to unprecedented declines of amphibian populations globally.
 Locally, the green and golden bell frog was once a common species which has suffered a substantial range contraction and is now listed as a threatened species.

 The School of Environmental and Life Sciences is providing three summer scholarships to students demonstrating a keen interest in and commitment to conservation biology.
-This also includes an opportunity to participate in a learning experience within the conservation research project for the population ecology of the threatened green and Golden Bell Frog.
+This also includes an opportunity to participate in a field ecology research experience within the monitoring program for the threatened Green and Golden Bell Frog on Kooragang Island.

 To be eligible to apply for this scholarship you must meet the following criteria: